BlueByteSystemsInc/PDMShell/src/LOGIN.md

 ---
 description: Authenticates a user to a specified vault.
-title: LOGIN Command | PDMShell | SOLIDWORKS PDM
+title: login Command | PDMShell | SOLIDWORKS PDM
 ---
-# LOGIN Command
+# login
 ## Description
 Authenticates a user to a specified vault.